 - 5.1 Announcements for trauma system planning are sent electronically to NCTTRAC membership to allow participation from interested members and to include a broad range such as physicians, nurses, EMS prehospital providers, and staff.
-Members have the capability to call in through both audio and visual forms of technology. - 5.2 Announcements are made at the Board of Directors meetings for maximum visibility of members to participate.
+Members have the option to attend meetings either virtually via teleconference or in person at the NCTTRAC offices. - 5.2 Announcements are made at the Board of Directors meetings for maximum visibility of members to participate.
 To provide evidence and track actual participation in trauma system planning, rosters are kept at NCTTRAC offices.
 Trauma designated facilities are required to meet minimum participation guidelines per the NCTTRAC Membership and Participation SOP.